-Some U.S.-based grantmakers, like GlobalGiving, can give to organizations that aren’t registered in the United States, while still receiving U.S. tax benefits with two forms of vetting.
-The first, 501(c)(3) equivalency determination looks at whether an intended foreign grantee is the equivalent of a U.S. charity.
-A second option, expenditure review, allows companies to make grants to an organization that is neither recognized as a 501(c)(3) organizations by the IRS nor as the foreign equivalent of a U.S. public charity.
+Some US-based grantmakers, like GlobalGiving, can give to organizations that aren’t registered in the United States, while still receiving US tax benefits with two forms of vetting.
+The first, 501(c)(3) equivalency determination looks at whether an intended foreign grantee is the equivalent of a US charity.
+A second option, expenditure review, allows companies to make grants to an organization that is neither recognized as a 501(c)(3) organization by the IRS nor as the foreign equivalent of a US public charity.

 7. You want to have an impact.

-When making a grant, most companies are looking to have positive impact.
-But even if nonprofits are registered and in good standing, not all of them have social impact.
+When making a grant, most companies are looking to have a positive impact.
+But even if nonprofits are registered and in good standing, not all of them have a meaningful social impact in their communities.
 That’s why it is important to assess whether they have meaningful programs by taking a look at their activities and budgets.
-By having this flagged, you’ll be able to prevent your company’s grants or employee matching gifts from going to an organization that isn’t making a social impact.
-By looking at a nonprofit’s program materials, annual report, and reputation, you can see whether it’s making a difference.
+By checking for impact-related criteria, you’ll be able to ensure your company’s grants or employee matching gifts go to an organization making a significant social impact.
+Assessing a nonprofit’s program materials, annual report, and reputation can help you identify whether it’s making a difference.